"The Birth of Venus" by Sandro Botticelli, 1484-86, via Wikipedia (face of Venus detail above)

 fertility and the arrival of spring.

-The famous Renaissance painting was likely commissioned by
+The famous Primavera painting was likely commissioned by

-the Medici family.
+the Medici family during Renaissance.
 For several generations, the Medicis held seats of power

 through business and politics in Italy.
 In addition to generating large sums of